 Engaged patients also track their progress.
 Your EHR system or patient engagement platform should encourage patient-generated data — in other words, health-related data created, recorded, or gathered by patients, their family members, and caregivers.

-ContinuumCloud's EHR is fully integrated with a fully mobile patient engagement platform.
+ContinuumCloud's EHR is fully integrated with a mobile patient engagement platform.
 In addition to accessing their health record, learning about their condition, and contributing self-reported data, patients can also participate in moderated peer groups and communicate via a social media-like messenger app.

 9. Improves Revenue Cycle Management (RCM)